Best Electric Hybrid Bikes

 What is a Class 1 E-Bike?
 Pedal-assist only with no throttle.
 Max speed of 20mp/h

 What is a Class 2 E-Bike?
-Throttle assisted only, with a max speed of 20mp/h.
+Throttle assisted ebike with a max speed of 20mp/h.
+Some bikes have pedal-assist modes as well.

 What is a class 4 E-Bike?
-An electric bike with the highest max speed.
 Motor wattage over 750W.
+An electric bike with the highest max speed – 28mp/h and over.
 Considered as a motor vehicle.

 Cheap vs mid-range electric bikes